Part-Based Models Improve Adversarial Robustness: Part-Based Models

 \subsubsection{Network Architecture and Training Process}

 ResNet-50~\citep{he_deep_2016} is our baseline.
 Our part-based models (which use DeepLabv3+ with ResNet-50 backbone) have a similar size to the baseline: our part-based models have 26.7M parameters, compared to 25.6M parameters for ResNet-50.
-All models are trained with SGD and a batch size of 128.
-Adversarial training and TRADES use 10-step $\ell_\infty$-PGD with $\epsilon=8/255$ and step size of $2/255$.
+All models are trained with SGD and a batch size of 128, using either adversarial training or TRADES, with 10-step $\ell_\infty$-PGD with $\epsilon=8/255$ and step size of $2/255$.
 Training is early stopped according to adversarial accuracy computed on the held-out validation set.
 All models, both ResNet-50 and part-based models, are pre-trained on unperturbed images for 50 epochs to speed up adversarial training~\citep{gupta_improving_2020}.